Irish nationality law: Restrictions to birthright citizenship

 Negotiations for the Northern Ireland peace process resulted in the 1998 Good Friday Agreement.
-Under these accords, Northern Irish residents were acknowledged as having the right to hold either or both British and Irish citizenships regardless of whether the UK or Ireland hold sovereignty over Northern Ireland, and any person born on the island of Ireland had a right to hold Irish citizenship.
+Under these accords, Northern Irish residents were acknowledged as having the right to hold either or both British and Irish citizenships regardless of which country holds sovereignty over Northern Ireland, and any person born on the island of Ireland had a right to hold Irish citizenship.
 These changes became constitutional entitlements when the Nineteenth Amendment of the Constitution of Ireland was adopted in 1999.

-Although Ireland had long granted birthright citizenship to any person born on the island prior to this amendment as a part of statute law, increasing levels of immigration into the country soon affected the degree to which that entitlement would be given.
-In the 1990 Supreme Court case Fajujonu v Minister for Justice, it was ruled that noncitizen parents of Irish-born children were entitled to remain in Ireland through their children's rights of residence.
-The application of this ruling was extremely permissive in the immediate subsequent period; any non-Irish parent of a child born in Ireland was permitted to remain.
-The scope of this entitlement was reduced in a 2003 Supreme Court ruling, which determined that the Minister for Justice could examine the circumstances by which a noncitizen parent was claiming a right to remain and held discretionary power to deport any such persons found to be acting contrary to national interest.
+Although Ireland had long granted birthright citizenship to any person born on the island prior to this amendment as a part of statute law, rising immigration to the country led to court rulings narrowing the scope of that entitlement.
+In the 1990 case Fajujonu v Minister for Justice, the Supreme Court ruled that noncitizen parents of Irish-born children were entitled to remain in Ireland through their children's rights of residence.
+The application of this ruling was extremely permissive in the years that followed; any non-Irish parent of a child born in Ireland was permitted to remain.
+The scope of this entitlement was reduced in a 2003 Supreme Court ruling, which determined that the Minister for Justice could examine the circumstances by which a noncitizen parent was claiming a right to remain and could exercise discretionary power to deport any such persons found to be acting contrary to national interest.
 For Irish-born children with one Irish citizen parent, the noncitizen parent continued to be granted a right to remain without any such qualifications.